jpgrace/macos-update/README.md

 # macos-update
 A small script for keeping MacOS computers up to date.

-_NOTE: This command is menat to be run as root.
+_NOTE: This command is meant to be run as root.
 You should read through it and understand it entirely before running it on your machine._

 ## Why?